FOR IMMEDIATE RELEASE

 The Chamber’s Women’s Business Council recognizes long-time social worker and community advocate with the 2020 ATHENA Award.

-Lehigh Valley, PA – The Greater Lehigh Valley Chamber of Commerce Women’s Business Council (WBC) recently distinguished Director of Racial and Ethnic Justice for Community Action Committee of the Lehigh Valley (CACLV), Kumari Ghafoor-Davis, MSW, with the internationally recognized ATHENA ® Leadership Award.
+Lehigh Valley, PA – The Greater Lehigh Valley Chamber of Commerce Women’s Business Council (WBC) recently distinguished Director of Racial and Ethnic Justice for Community Action Lehigh Valley (Community Action), Kumari Ghafoor-Davis, MSW, with the internationally recognized ATHENA ® Leadership Award.

 A committee of female community leaders selected Ghafoor-Davis for the prestigious recognition.
 Her high level of professional excellence, impact on improving the quality of life in the community, and willingness to actively advocate for others, particularly women, in realizing their full leadership potential, is what garnered Ghafoor-Davis the award.

 “There are many deserving women in the Lehigh Valley and it is a challenge each year for the committee to select just one woman to receive the ATHENA,”stated Carla Hickey, Chair of the WBC’s ATHENA® committee and Director of Governance & Advocacy at Girl Scouts of Eastern Pennsylvania.“However, Kumari’s endless passion for the community and a career of hard, heart work, empowering and advocating for the BIPOC community, truly set her apart in this historic year.”